invoiceninja/invoiceninja.github.io/source/docs/reports.md

 When looking at the list of records at the bottom of the screen, there is a field at the top of every column that you can use to filter your records with.
 These filters apply to your report, and will change your chart, and the *Export* data when you generate a .CSV file.

 Most of the filters are simple, matching text based filters (like filtering for clients named "Daniel"), but some function a little differently.
 Below you can see that columns with a dollar value allow you to filter based on a *minimum value* rather than an exact value.
+You can also use min-max (ie. `100-200`) to see records between the selected amounts.

 ![alt text](/assets/images/reports/filter-minimum-value.png "Filter by Minimum Value")